 Susan became interested in yoga after retiring from 31 years of teaching elementary school and found that yoga benefited her other interests: hiking, tennis, golf and gardening.
 Her passion for yoga evolved into a desire to share yoga with others and a search began for further yoga training.
 After taking several classes with Yoga Fit, Susan received her 200 RYT with Marianne Wells in Costa Rico.
 Inspired by reading Rolf Gates’ Meditations from the Mat, Susan began searching for a workshop lead by Gates and ended up taking a 300-hour training with him to receive her 500 RYT.
 She has taken many workshops and trainings over the past 5 years including Yoga Therapy with Gary Kraftsow, Yoga for Depression and Anxiety with Amy Weintraub, Meditation and Yin Yoga with Sarah Powers, Restorative Yoga with Judith Lasater, and Freedom Yoga with Erich Schiffman.
 Each training/workshop has contributed to the mindful style of yoga that Susan enjoys teaching.
 She would like to thank Rolf and all the other teachers for their wisdom, guidance and inspiration during their time together on this amazing, transformative yoga journey.

 Karen has been teaching yoga since 2003 in the Lexington area.
 She went on to receive her 500 hour certification with Anna Pittman, and has also studied with Tilak Pyle, Paul Grilley, Shiva Rea, and Sarah Powers.
 She continues to explore present moment awareness as a central principal of her teaching and her own practice.
 Karen is married with two spirited young sons and spends as much time as possible immersed in the natural world as a forester with the Commonwealth of Virginia and is one of three co-owners of the studio.

-Center of Gravity Founders
+Center of Gravity Owners

 Wendy Cobb Orrison